Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-zZILz6cMKbw.md

 # [September 1st, 2020 Livestream](../2020-09-01.md)
 ## Q&A: Is there going to be creative mode?
 https://www.youtube.com/watch?v=zZILz6cMKbw
-This question was possibly duplicated with a more recent answer: [March 30th, 2021 Livestream Q&A: Is Creative Mode coming?](./yt-l4yloW6vhr8.md) [https://www.youtube.com/watch?v=l4yloW6vhr8](https://www.youtube.com/watch?v=l4yloW6vhr8)
+This question was possibly duplicated with a more recent answer: [April 20th, 2021 Livestream Q&A: Will there be Creative Mode?](./yt-AE7doTpLQOU.md) [https://www.youtube.com/watch?v=AE7doTpLQOU](https://www.youtube.com/watch?v=AE7doTpLQOU)

 ### Topics